PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Introduction

 \section{Introduction}

-One of the fundamental challenges in self-driving systems is the estimation of optical flow.
-Flow estimation provides information about the environment and the sensor's motion, leading to a temporal understanding of the world, which is vital for many robotics and vehicular applications, including scene parsing, image-based navigation, visual odometry, and SLAM~\cite{gadde2017semantic,hirose2019deep,caruso2015large,zhu2017deep,min2020voldor,teed2021droid}.
-With the development of spherical cameras, panoramic ($360^\circ$) images are now more easily captured, and can better be integrated with LiDARs due to the similar projection model~\cite{berrio2021camera_lidar}.
+\IEEEPARstart{O}{ptical} flow estimation is one of the fundamental challenges for autonomous driving~\cite{wang2020unsupervised_depth_flow_pose,liu2022camliflow,brebion2021real_flow_event,wang2022_unsupervised_nonocclusion,fang2022traffic_accident_detection}.
+Flow estimation provides information about the environment and the sensor's motion, leading to a temporal understanding of the world, which is vital for many robotics and vehicular applications, including scene parsing, image-based navigation, visual odometry, and SLAM~\cite{yang2021capturing,gadde2017semantic,hirose2019deep,caruso2015large,zhu2017deep,min2020voldor,teed2021droid}.
+With the development of spherical cameras~\cite{gao2022review}, panoramic images are now more easily captured for $360^\circ$ scene perception~\cite{chen2019surrounding_vehicle_detection,liu2022crossmodal_360,petrovai2022semantic_camera}, and can better be integrated with LiDARs due to the similar projection model~\cite{berrio2021camera_lidar}.
 However, learning-based methods have always focused on traditional 2D images produced by pinhole projection model based cameras~\cite{sun2018pwc,teed2020raft,shi2022csflow}.
 Models designed for a camera with narrow Field-of-View (FoV) are usually sub-optimal for a comprehensive understanding.
 Coupling them with $360^\circ$ LiDARs would also directly lead to inherent and domain adaptation problems~\cite{zioulis2018omnidepth}.
 Thus, the ability to infer optical flow of a camera's complete surrounding has motivated the study of $360^\circ$ flow estimation.